crystal-lang/rfcs/text/0014-general-timeouts.md

 `select` to support the timeout branch of select actions.

 > [!CAUTION]
-> Verify if the select action timeout mechanism can requme *twice*.
+> Verify if the select action timeout mechanism can resume *twice*.

 Adding timeouts to all the synchronization primitives in the stdlib, and possibly to custom ones in shards and applications, shouldn't be much harder